traitecoevo/plant/doc/design.md

 of a provided `Strategy` object, and be responsible for cleaning up on deletion.
 Copies involving a standalone `Plant` will *copy* the `Parameter` object and create a new "standalone" `Plant`.

+## Dispersal

+I might try and do dispersal through a map object with the pointer to the relevant strategy and the number of seeds.
+Alternatively, we could just use the index, as that is known at the correct level.

 ## Adding strategies, constants and standalone issues